'We'll Figure This Out': A Trip with Tim Duncan to Help Save the Virgin Islands

 'We'll Figure This Out': A Trip with Tim Duncan to Help Save the Virgin IslandsIn The U.S. Virgin IslandsOctober 13, 2017

-It’s not even 10 a.m. and already Tim Duncan is sweating.
-At a community ballpark less than 10 minutes from his childhood home here in Christiansted, St. Croix, Duncan and his retinue have been erecting barriers, unfolding tables and unloading pallets of food for the past two hours.
+It's not even 10 a.m. and already Tim Duncan is sweating.
+At a community ballpark not 10 minutes from his childhood home here in Christiansted, St. Croix, Duncan and his retinue have been erecting barriers, unfolding tables and unloading pallets of food for the past two hours.
 Behind them, in a line bending around the park, more than 500 people wait for their chance to stock up on much-needed supplies and snap a selfie with their hometown hero.

-This is Duncan’s third trip to the U.S. Virgin Islands since September, when two Category 5 hurricanes slammed onto their shores.
-When he first started tracking the storms, he didn’t know the kind of damage they would do.
-He didn’t know that the storms, Irma and Maria, would rip open homes and hospital and churches, damaging more than 13,000 structures in total.
-He didn’t know that tens of thousands—more than 90 percent of St. Croix—would lose electricity, likely for months.
-He didn’t know that hundreds would have to relocate to shelters.
+This is Duncan's third trip to the U.S. Virgin Islands since September, when two Category 5 hurricanes slammed onto their shores.
+When he first started tracking the storms, he didn't know the kind of damage they would do.
+He didn't know that Irma and Maria would rip open homes, hospital and churches, damaging more than 13,000 structures in total.
+He didn't know that tens of thousands—more than 90 percent of St. Croix—would lose electricity, likely for months.
+He didn't know that hundreds would have to relocate to shelters.
 No one knows the number of lives lost.

 What he did know was how easy it would be for folks to forget about these islands before they had even begun to recover.

-“It’s so hard to keep your attention on any one thing,” Duncan says.
-“I was following what was happening in Houston because it was so close to me.
-And then of course there are fires out West.
+"It's so hard to keep your attention on any one thing," Duncan says.
+"I was following what was happening in Houston because it was so close to me.
+And then of course, there are fires out west.
 And now Puerto Rico is getting a lot of headlines.
-I knew people wouldn’t be focused on these islands.
-And I know I’m the most recognizable person here, so it’s my responsibility to be that lightning rod for attention.”
+I knew people wouldn't be focused on these islands.
+And I know I'm the most recognizable person here, so it's my responsibility to be that lightning rod for attention."

-So on this Columbus Day morning, more than 16 months after he retired, he finds himself surrounded by volunteers and local police, the National Guard, the Red Cross and FEMA, setting up eight tables with shelf-stable foods ranging from infant formula to tuna.
-He’s hot.
-He’s hungry.
-He’s exhausted.
-He’s also happy and fulfilled.
-More than anything, he feels deeply that he’s right where he’s supposed to be.
-He’s home.
+So on this Columbus Day morning, 16 months after he retired, he finds himself surrounded by volunteers and local police, the National Guard, the Red Cross and FEMA, setting up eight tables with shelf-stable foods ranging from infant formula to tuna.
+He's hot.
+He's hungry.
+He's exhausted.
+He's also happy and fulfilled.
+More than anything, he feels deeply that he's right where he's supposed to be.
+He's home.

 For the next three hours, Duncan elicits a range of reactions from the people who encounter him.
 Some school-age children can only manage to stare in awe at his stature.
 Some adults call him "Mr. Duncan," but most seem to feel comfortable with "Timmy."
 At least a half-dozen people ask some version of, "Remember me?"
 Duncan replies honestly each time; he says yes only once.
 Some ask for autographs; nearly everyone wants a picture.
 Duncan mostly just wants to make sure the line keeps moving and folks get fed.